Matthias-Panis/Freaky-Frikkers/TOS-commands.md

     - At most it drops to like 40 players and depending on map will take a bit to fil up
     - Fully killing it during these times doesn't happen often if ever
   - Let others farm as well.

-- Respect the ones that helped getting the server started that day.
-You waste a lot of time by doing it.
-This doesn't mean however that you can play the entire evening without anyone else having a good farm round.
-Not everyone has the time to put into starting the server and just want a good game of BF4.(This comes down to communication again)

 - Any conflict can be avoided by simply stating your intensions if you see someone already playing.